Avios can be hard to understand but offer a strong value on some flights

 Many people probably don’t realize that Avios can make sense for people who live in the U.S. They probably think, “Oh, I don’t fly on British Airways, so I don’t want Avios.”
 Really, though, some of the best value in using Avios from North America is by redeeming them on American Airlines, its U.S. partner.
 People who have certain banks’ reward cards can quickly get and use Avios.

-Besides flying on British Airways or one of its partners, the two main ways to accumulate Avios are by using the Chase British Airways Visa ($95 annual fee), which gives you 50,000 Avios after spending $2,000 in three months, plus another 25,000 Avios if you spend $15,000 in the first year; and by transferring points into Avios from Chase Ultimate Rewards, American Express Membership Rewards or Starwood.
+Besides flying on British Airways or one of its partners, the two main ways to accumulate Avios are by using the British Airways Visa Signature® Card ($95 annual fee), which gives you 4 Avios per dollar on all purchases in the first year (up to $30,000); and by transferring points into Avios from Chase Ultimate Rewards, American Express Membership Rewards or Starwood.

 To your point, yes, Avios can be hard to manage.
 The British Airways website is not the most intuitive, and searching for flights can be cumbersome.
 Like most airline reward programs, no, you cannot transfer British Airways frequent flier miles to hotel programs or to bank reward programs.